dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 matter, so the algorithm can choose to mark an arbitrary square leading to a state with the result of `0`.

 If none of the next states has the game result of either `-1` or `0` a win or a draw is not possible and the present state is losing.
-In such case the algorithm choses the square at `(row, col)` which will lead to the longest game, that is the state with the largest number of moves until the game ends.
+In such case the algorithm choses the square at `(row, col)` which will lead to the longest game, and that is the state with the largest number of moves until the game ends.

 Corner cases are if the game is already over or the number of moves made exceeds the number of squares on the board.
 In this case the algorithm checks the game state using the helper method `get_game_result` and returns the found game result,